 Of late, the blue-blooded, drenched-in-tradition lord must share power with (gasp) a woman—and not just any woman.
 His headstrong daughter, Mary, who now co-owns the estate after her own husband's untimely death.
 (It's complicated.)
 And while daddy and daughter love each other very much, each has quite a different idea of how to fund and run the grande dame.

-His younger daughter, Edith, isn't much help—not since she started seeing this married publisher in London.
+His younger daughter, Edith, isn't much help—distracted as she is by her own illegitimate (and secret) daughter, currently raised by a nearby village family.
 Tom, his estate manager, does what he can—but he's been known to have some radical ideas himself.
 And let's not even begin to discuss Robert's feisty mother, Violet, the estate's Dowager Countess, who's almost as formidable as the house itself.

 Robert's monetary trials and familial troubles are nothing compared to the drama downstairs, where scullery maids sulk and footmen scheme and conflict is almost as bountiful as freshly churned butter.
+Scandal, mayhem and even a whiff of murder can rise from Downton's staid depths.
 Here in the servants' quarters, title and class are as firmly set as they are in Downton's parlors and dining rooms—and butler Mr. Carson and housekeeper Mrs. Hughes rule the house with unshaking propriety.

 But even a half-century before Bob Dylan, the times they are a-changin'.
 Old walls of decorum are crumbling.
 Class distinctions are falling.
 And everyone in Downton Abbey must learn to adjust with the times—or be crushed by them.

+Those depictions come nowhere near the content concerns that so often muddle the likes of Mad Men, though.
 We live in an age when some of the "best" television shows are also its worst.
-But warts and all, as is the British way, the much lauded and wildly popular Downton Abbey seems determined to break through that trend with staid aplomb.
+But warts and all, as is the British way, the much lauded and wildly popular Downton Abbey seems determined to break through at least parts of that trend with staid aplomb.

 "Season 4, Episode 1"